neo-mat/wordpress-file-page-cache/README.md

 PHP Opcache may have a limited total size.
 The PHP Opcache option can be configured for individual pages using a individual cache policy.

-The plugin provides advanced configuration such as a custom bypass policy, a HTTP header cache policy and more.
+Other advanced configuration include a custom bypass policy, a HTTP header cache policy and more.

 ### Dynamic Content Cache